 For my family, those issues are (currently) in the past.
 We’ve made a great deal of progress in the US, and internally across employee networks of all kinds at SAP.
 We have a strong employee network called Pride@SAP, welcoming LGBTQ colleagues and allies from around the world.
 SAP North America works together with Pride to ensure that we remain an employer of choice for all kinds of people, including LGBTQ people.
-We participate in Pride-focused conferences and SAP marched in our first ever Pride Parade in San Francisco in 2015, the same year it became legal to marry across the United States.
+We participate in Pride-focused conferences and SAP marched in our first ever Pride Parade in San Francisco, with my parents by my side, in 2015 — the same year it became legal to marry across the United States.

 Yet we have had profound setbacks and remain on the edge of more.

 In the US itself, for lack of a federal non-discrimination act, protections vary by state.
 One in every four LGBT employees experiences discrimination and it is legal to be fired for being gay or transgender in a majority of states.
 In some states there is active legislation in the works that seeks to dismantle rights to equal protections only recently gained.
 Outside of the US, in many countries around the world our colleagues can’t even begin to think of marching in a parade, much less of getting married.
 Even their existence is illegal, and in some countries, punishable by death.

 And even as we celebrate gains in the US, our hearts continue to risk breaking.
 As we were preparing to march in the 2016 Pride parade, tragedy hit in Orlando, Florida, and 49 LGBTQ people and their friends were killed at The Pulse nightclub.
 SAP marched nevertheless with pride in the parade, and we continued to feel the backing of a supportive workplace.